amueller69/Law-School-Notes/Fall-2018/Torts/03-Negligence.md

     * B < PL
   * Posner - Hand Formula provides  an operational definition of unreasonable risk that allocatively efficient
     * Incentivize the level of precaution that maximizes net social gain
-      * Individuals will take the level of precaution up until the point where the benefit of not taking precautions exceeds the cost of such precautions (M)
+      * Individuals will take the level of precaution up until the point where the benefit of not taking precautions exceeds the cost of such precautions (analysis must take place at the margins)
-  * Weaknesses of the HAnd Formula
+  * Weaknesses of the Hand Formula
     * The "P" Problem - Cognitive bias in assumption that what happened was probable outcome in retrospect
     * The more certain D can be of liability faced, the more he can adjust his behavior/ risk calculation
       * Assumption of risk neutrality is not realistic: people responded to uncertainty in different ways
+* Common Carriers
+  * Justification for heightened duty of care:
+    1. Perceived ultrahazardous nature of public rapid transit
+    1. Status of passengers and their relationship to the carrier, notably their total dependency upon them for safety precautions

 ### *Blyth v.
 Birmingham Waterworks*